andarly/Kafka-Offset-Monitor/README.md

 REFRESH=10.seconds
 RETAIN=2.days

-the app will be exposed to port 8080, just use "docker run -p" or whatever docker scheme you use running it to expose it to the world
+the app will be exposed to port 8080, just use "docker run -p" or whatever docker scheme you use running it to expose it to the world.